The Basics - Part 2

 Return to Part 1 Advance to Part 3

-Alpha Delta Epsilon Zeta
+Iota Theta Eta Kappa Gamma Beta Alpha Delta Epsilon Zeta

-The Making of a Communicator
+Creating a Communicator

-The Making of a Communicator...
+Creating a Communicator...
 The Outside

 Shells (<< link to detailed "Parts" page)

 Wah started the classic communicator props with top and bottom shell halves made of 0.06" thick vacu-formed black Kydex, a durable lightly textured semi-gloss plastic introduced just the year prior.
-Kydex is still available today but through a different manufacturer - unfortunately for us the same texture is no longer in production.
-In making the shells, he heated a small sheet of this plastic until droopy soft and slumped it over a positive plaster form ("buck"), derived from a then-common plastic Sterling Pencil Box, that sat on a vacuum bed.
+Kydex is still available today but through a different manufacturer - unfortunately for us the exact same haircell texture is no longer in production.
+In making the shells, he heated a small sheet of this plastic until droopy soft and slumped it over a positive plaster form ("buck"), derived from a then-common plastic kid's Sterling Pencil Box, that sat on a vacuum bed.
 The vacuum was applied, sucking the soft plastic tight over the buck.
 Once cooled enough, the buck was pried out for reuse and the excess Kydex around the outside of the formed shape was trimmed and sanded down to the intended height.

 HC note - we have not performed a chemical assay to determine if the shells are actually Kydex or any other plastic, such as ABS (also available in 1966).
 Past experts have unequivocally called it as Kydex, and to be sure it has that plastic's distinct appearance and feel.
 As such, we have no reason at this time to say otherwise.